 Outlook, previously known as Hotmail, is owned by Microsoft.
 Everyone can get a free outlook.com email address and use it as webmail or within mail clients, such as Microsoft's Outlook.

 Similar to Gmail it comes with 15 GB of free storage, a clean interface and lots of features.
-Outlook also lets you connect lots of other services, such as Skype, Facebook, PowerPoint, PayPal, or task-management software such as Trello.
+Outlook offers an amazing number of app integrations and lets you connect lots of other services, such as Skype, Facebook, PowerPoint, PayPal, or task-management software such as Trello.

 Should you get an Outlook account?
-If you are already used to the Outlook desktop client and don't mind Microsoft spying on you, Outlook personal email is the right pick for your new free email account.
+If you are already used to the Outlook desktop client and don't mind Microsoft spying on you, Outlook personal email is the right pick for your new free email account, particularly if you need or want one of its many app integrations.

 Here is a more detailed review of Outlook features.

 GMX has been around since 1997, which makes it one of the email veterans.
-It offers 65 GB of free storage and lets you send files as large as 50 GB.
+It offers 65 GB of free storage and lets you send files as large as 50 GB (which is the largest you can get from all of the services reviewed here).
 While that's great for sharing lots of photos or videos, one has to keep in mind that all data shared via GMX - also all attachments - can be accessed by the provider.

 As the other providers already mentioned, GMX follows a business model based on advertisements.
 The service regularly sends emails of marketing partners to your inbox.